johnwbyrd/winsparkle/README.txt

 About
 -------

-This is a fork of the WinSparkle project by vslavik, specifically to support Visual Studio 2017.
+This is an unauthorized fork of the WinSparkle project by vslavik, specifically to support Visual Studio 2017.
 This project may be useful for those who wish to do source-level debugging or improvement on the WinSparkle libraries, while using a modern development environment.